 Public Health Officials assume the task of contact tracing, once notified.

-We understand the concern many of our families have about returning their children to in-person learning in September.
-The district will offer a 100% "Remote" learning model, which will have a child follow their assigned cohort.
-Instead of meeting on in-person days, they would participate in a virtual platform.
+We understand the concern many of our families may continue to have about returning their children to the next phase of more in-person learning.
+We learned a lot from September until present about slowing the spread of the virus and safely providing more in-person insturction.
+The district will continue to offer a 100% "Remote" learning model.
+Instead of meeting on in-person days, they may continue to participate on a virtual platform.

 While this model will not provide the same "in-person" experience on the days their cohort meets, it supports learning daily, facilitated by a teacher or staff member.

-- Remote learning activities will take place within the scheduled "in-person" school days (Cohort A = Mon. & Tues. / Cohort B = Thurs. & Fri. /Wednesdays = Everyone Virtual)
+- Remote learning activities will take place within the scheduled "in-person" school days (Wednesdays = Everyone Virtual)

-- May include a combination of the following as appropriate:
+- May continue to include a combination of the following as appropriate:

 - Instruction via virtual platform